Urban Resilience for Climate Adaptation

 This article is related to our previous post on the Asia-Pacific Resilience Prospectus from the 100 Resilient Cities project by the Rockefeller Foundation.
 The project aims to support cities in the Asia Pacific region in achieving urban resilience.

-Urban resilience refers to how cities address challenges such as climate change, rapid population growth, urban development, industrial and residential pollution, water resource management, wastewater management, and others while caring for the environment and ecosystems.
+Urban resilience refers to how cities address challenges such as climate change, rapid population growth, urban development, industrial and residential pollution, water resource management, wastewater management, and other environmental concerns, while also prioritising environmental care and ecosystem preservation.

-The report “Resilient Cities, Resilient Lives” states the importance of cities in today’s century as political and innovation centres attracting the rich and poor alike.
+The report “Resilient Cities, Resilient Lives” emphasises the importance of cities in today’s century as political and innovation centres that attract the rich and the poor alike.
 Urban centres are also where most people live today, hosting around 55 per cent of the world’s population and generating 80 per cent of the global GDP.

 Why Urban Resilience

 The “Resilient Cities, Resilient Lives” report says that the world is more densely populated and interconnected than ever.
-Cities must develop resilience against problems like extreme weather, the refugee crisis, disease pandemics, and cyber-attacks, among many others.
+Cities must develop resilience against problems such as extreme weather, the refugee crisis, disease pandemics, and cyberattacks, among many others.

-It says that business-as-usual models like reactive planning will not be enough anymore for cities to thrive and even survive in the face of these shocks and stress.
+It states that business-as-usual models, such as reactive planning, will no longer be sufficient for cities to thrive and even survive in the face of these shocks and stresses.

-Urban resilience is borne out of 3 main issues of today: climate change, urbanization, and globalization.
+Urban resilience is rooted in three main issues of today: climate change, urbanisation, and globalisation.
 “Urban resilience is the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt and grow” in the face of shocks and stresses (Resilient Cities, Resilient Lives, 2019).

 100 Resilient Cities

-100RC works in six continents, involving 47 member countries with a total population of nearly 220 million.
+100RC works on six continents, involving 47 member countries with a total population of nearly 220 million.

 100RC Program

 One hundred cities were selected through a series of competitive challenges, which attracted over 1,000 applicants from more than 150 countries.
-The cities selected should have complex and siloed systems, which results in narrow-minded solutions to immense challenges.
-Second, existing services or ideas that could help solve the city’s problems often do not reach them or are not at a scale that is efficient for them.
+The chosen towns should have complex and siloed systems, which result in narrow-minded solutions to immense challenges.
+Second, existing services or ideas that could help solve the city’s problems often fail to reach them or are not at a scale that is efficient for their needs.

 The 100 cities selected were offered the following:

-• the role of a Chief Resilience Officer in their city government to lead the city’s resilience efforts,
+• The role of a Chief Resilience Officer in their city government is to lead the city’s resilience efforts,

 • technical support to develop the city’s resilience strategy,

-• access to the 100RC partners, which is composed of private and public non-profit organization that offers solutions,
+• access to the 100RC partners, which is composed of private and public non-profit organisations that offer solutions,

 • services to support the city’s resilience strategies and implementation, and